Nonmelanoma Skin Cancer Signs & Symptoms

 - Thickened skin and/or mouth sores near the lower lip

 Although many people develop small, noncancerous skin abnormalities that heal quickly on their own, skin cancer symptoms usually persist for weeks.
-If you’re experiencing any skin cancer symptoms, it’s advisable to make an appointment with a dermatologist or oncologist who specializes in skin cancer.
+If you’re experiencing any skin cancer symptoms, make an appointment with a dermatologist or oncologist who specializes in skin cancer as soon as possible.
 The earlier that the symptoms are reported, the better the outcome tends to be.